akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 }
 {% endhighlight %}

-Since we are handling the layout for sections, we need to take care of invalidating those affected by relevant changes.
-For all other cases, we rely on `UICollectionViewFlowLayout` to do its part of the job.

 **Just one more thing**

-At that point, we are mostly done!
-However the [requirements](#requirements) mention `sectionHeadersPinToVisibleBounds`, which is a boolean property of `UICollectionViewFlowLayout` that enables out-of-the-box of sticky headers in iOS9.
+At that point, we are almost done!
+However the [requirements](#requirements) mention `sectionHeadersPinToVisibleBounds`, which is a boolean property of `UICollectionViewFlowLayout` that enables out-of-the-box sticky headers in iOS9.
 Since we are now explicitly managing the sections headers, we also need to make sure there is no interference with the built-in implementation.
 The easiest way might be doing something along of lines of:
 {% highlight swift %}
 override public var sectionHeadersPinToVisibleBounds: Bool {
     didSet {